Search and Replace across all Repositories in a GitLab Instance

 git add .

-git commit -m "fix: replace image registries" -m "Registry mirrors are set transparent in the kubernetes containerd configuration."
+git commit -m "fix: replace image registries" -m "Registry mirrors are set transparent in the Kubernetes containerd configuration."

 git push

-# create a merge requests on gitlab
+# create a merge request on GitLab

 glab mr create --remove-source-branch --assignee="<YOUR-USERNAME>" --yes --title="feat: replace image registry"